 The prosecutor also acknowledge that the evidence includes video taken from inside the car.
 While Waters said the video showed drug use in the car, the prosecutor disputed this, but added that the video from inside the car did not show that the women were in the car against their will.

 Once in the car, one of the men received a call to come to the party at the Moorings, allegedly to deliver drugs, the prosecutor said.
-Wrightsville Beach police have said they found evidence of cocaine at the party, leading to a charge of possession of cocaine and drug paraphernalia for Kermit Austin, 43, who was renting the apartment.
+Wrightsville Beach police have said they found evidence of cocaine at the party.

 Williams was out to celebrate his Nov.
 25 birthday, Waters said.
 The prosecutor said that once they arrived at the Moorings, Stephenson told one woman to come with him, while the other was told to stay with Williams because she was his “birthday present.”
 While the prosecutor said Williams raped the woman in the back of the car, he also read from a police report where Williams claimed he was unable to achieve an erection.